Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Low-energy hydrodynamic theory of the nonlinear kicked rotor

 is the Hamiltonian without interactions in the comoving frame.
 Looking for a solution of the form $ \psi(x,t)=\sqrt{\rho(x,t)} \e{i \theta(x,t) -i{g \rho_0}t/{\hbar}}$ with $\rho(x,t)=\rho_0+\delta \rho(x,t)$, and expanding Eq.~\eqref{GPE_disorder} to first order in the disorder potential $V(x)$ and in the fluctuations it induces (linear-response approach), one finds~\cite{Scoquart2020b, Cherroret2021}

 whose analogy with Eq.~\eqref{eq:bog_kr_theta} is transparent.
 In particular, we have the following correspondences in the NKR:

-Observe, in particular, that changing the parameter $\phi$---which originally appeared as a phase shift in the modulation amplitude of the kicks in Eq.~\eqref{eq:kicked-ham}---amounts to modify the mean gas velocity in the position-space mapping.
+Observe, in particular, that changing the parameter $\phi$---which originally appeared as a phase shift in the modulation amplitude of the kicks in Eq.~\eqref{eq:kicked-ham}---amounts to modifying the mean gas velocity and the effective mass in the position-space mapping.
+As long as $|\phi|$ is not too close to $\pi/2$, however, the modification of the effective mass does not have any qualitative impact on the mapping.